 Rev. Lovejoy: I remember another gentle visitor from the heavens, he came in peace and then died, only to come back to life, and his name was...
 E.T., the Extra Terrestrial. (cries) I loved that little guy.

-Bruce Wayne/Batman of The Dark Knight.
+- Bruce Wayne/Batman of The Dark Knight.
 He's motivated by an unflagging belief in the essential goodness of the people of Gotham.
 Twice he takes a bullet for someone else (albeit while he's inside his car), first intercepting Joker's bazooka, then protecting Mr Reese from that guy in the big truck (even though Reese had been trying to expose Bruce less than an hour before).
 And then at the end, he takes Harvey Dent's sins upon himself.
 The Dark Knight Rises plays this up even further, with Bruce even descending into a metaphorical hell in the form of Bane's prison and ascending once more (and leaving a rope for the wrongfully-imprisoned prisoners to escape with) before returning after his "death" at Bane's hands to save Gotham.
-And at the end, he sacrifices himself to carry away the fusion bomb.
+And at the end, he seems to sacrifice himself to carry away the fusion bomb (except he didn't).

 Jor-El: Live as one of them, Kal-El, to discover where your strength and your power are needed.
 Always hold in your heart the pride of your special heritage.
 They can be a great people, Kal-El, they wish to be.
 They only lack the light to show the way.
 For this reason above all, their capacity for good, I have sent them you... my only son.